 Synthetic (commercial, chemical, manufactured) fertilizers are often petroleum-based, deriving from fossil fuels or mined from naturally-occurring mineral deposits which are manufactured or refined in factories.

-To their credit, complete synthetic fertilizers absolutely deliver the three macro-nutrients: nitrogen (N), phosphorus (P), and potassium (K) in a form that roots can immediately absorb—if they need it—and they do it quickly.
-And that’s why they’re so popular.
+To their credit, complete synthetic fertilizers deliver the three macro-nutrients: nitrogen (N), phosphorus (P), and potassium (K) in a form that roots can immediately absorb—if they need it—and they do it quickly.
+And that’s why they’re so popular in farming.

 The drawbacks are how they are made, where they are sourced from, and how they affect the soil and our waterways—all things that can be undesirable to eco-friendly gardeners.